-Services that are covered for you What you must pay when you get these services \$25 copayment for each Supervised Exercise Therapy (SET) Medicare-covered Supervised SET is covered for members who have symptomatic peripheral artery Exercise Therapy (SET) service. disease (PAD).
-Up to 36 sessions over a 12-week period are covered if the SET Prior Authorization is required. program requirements are met.
-Your provider must contact our The SET program must: Plan prior to providing services.
-Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication Be conducted in a hospital outpatient setting or a physician's office Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed
+Services that are covered for you What you must pay when you get these services Supervised Exercise Therapy (SET) \$0 copayment for each SET is covered for members who have symptomatic peripheral artery disease (PAD).
+Medicare-covered Supervised Exercise Therapy (SET) service.
+Up to 36 sessions over a 12-week period are covered if the SET program requirements are met.
+Prior Authorization is required.
+Your provider must contact our Plan prior to providing services.
+The SET program must: Tun prior to providing services.
+Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication Be conducted in a hospital outpatient setting or a physician's office Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.